Warranty Defaults

 Saves a newly added warranty defaults code and refreshes the Warranty Default screen, allowing you to add another warranty default code without closing the screen.

-Note: This button appears only by accessing the Warranty Defaults screen by clicking the Need to create a new warranty default?
-Click here to addlink.
+This button appears only by accessing the Warranty Defaults screen by clicking the Need to create a new warranty default?
+Click here to add link.

 Save & Next

-Allows you to save any edits/changes made to the selected warranty default code and scroll through to the next warranty default code in the list to apply any edits/changes.
+Saves any edits/changes made to the selected warranty default code and scrolls through to the next warranty default code in the list to apply any edits/changes.

-Note: This button appears only by accessing the Warranty Defaults screen by clicking on a Cash Code.
+This button appears only by accessing the Warranty Defaults screen by clicking a Cash Code.

 Close Closes the Warranty Defaults screen and returns to the Warranty Defaults screen.